skywarth/project-elysium/req.md

 - Good candidate for API is Lumen.
 Simple and lightweight.
 Alternative is NodeJS.
 - If some sort of proper interface is required or advanced capabilities is a must, then Laravel is a good fit.
 Alternative NodeJS, or some Python framework (Flask ?).
 - The API is expected to be lighting fast since big chunk of actions and functions eventually hit this endpoint.
+- This module is closed to remote access by all means.
 #### Definitions:
 **Permission:** Single instruction that testifies a permit to do an action.
 Examples: 'Read public file from [Storage](#storage)', 'Edit [Exposer](#exposer) settings'